Skip to main content

 Standard ES contract vs Micro MES contract: same chart, same price action, 1/10th the risk per trade

 Micro contracts aren't "baby contracts."
 They're training tools.
-Professional athletes practice before they compete.
-Surgeons train on simulations before they operate.
-You should practice on micros before you size up.
-That's not weakness.
-That's the whole point of this level: building skills at a scale where mistakes teach you instead of breaking you.
+Build skills at a scale where mistakes teach you instead of breaking you.

 The next lesson covers how orders actually work, because the gap between clicking "buy" and getting filled is where a lot of money gets lost.